GabrieleCastellani/SecurityScoreAndBudgetAlert/README.md

 ______
 1. Will check if the subscription is onboarded for the security score **if not it will onboard**
 2. if yes will collect the security score
-3. Otutpu in MySecureScores.csv collected secore scores and Azure Defender Tasks
+3. Otutput in MySecureScores.csv collected scores scores and Azure Defender Tasks
 ______
 ## ReadSecureScore.ps1